Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/key-tips.md

 ### Key Tip Mode Shortcuts

-By default, pressing an `Alt` or `F10` key will toggle key tip mode on or off.
-Sometimes keys like `F10` may be assigned as keyboard shortcuts for other features in an application.
-In this case, it is useful to be able to prevent the key tip service from watching for `F10`.
+By default, pressing an <kbd>Alt</kbd> or <kbd>F10</kbd> key will toggle key tip mode on or off.
+Sometimes keys like <kbd>F10</kbd> may be assigned as keyboard shortcuts for other features in an application.
+In this case, it is useful to be able to prevent the key tip service from watching for <kbd>F10</kbd>.

 The [KeyTipService](xref:@ActiproUIRoot.Controls.Bars.KeyTipService).[AllowedKeyTipModeShortcuts](xref:@ActiproUIRoot.Controls.Bars.KeyTipService.AllowedKeyTipModeShortcuts) property can be set to a flags [KeyTipModeShortcuts](xref:@ActiproUIRoot.Controls.Bars.KeyTipModeShortcuts) value indicating which keys can toggle key tip mode.